ste-fa-no/data-driven-software-engineer-evaluation/README.md

 # Data-Driven Software Engineer Evaluation

 Welcome to the **Data-Driven Software Engineer Candidate Evaluation** repository.
-This repository is designed to evaluate candidates on essential data engineering and software development skills, focusing on data processing, software architecture, testing, and documentation.
+This repository is designed to evaluate candidates on essential software engineering skills, focusing on data processing, software design, testing, and documentation.

 ## Repository Overview